 According to Robert Kirkman, this was the entire point of the character.
 Unlike the vast majority of teenage superheroes, who tend to get a handle on their powers relatively quickly, Freedom Ring continually messes up, gets his ass kicked, and then dies.

 This is the central premise of Watchmen: what happens to superheroes when Reality Ensues?
 What becomes of people who dress up in costumes but 1: They have no proper training or resources, 2: They're all at least a little unbalanced, and 3 (most importantly): They are taking the law into their own hands in a world just as full of political and social complexities as the real world?
 They die.
 They go insane (presuming they weren't insane already).
 Or they become monsters.

-The first Nite Owl was in fact a police officer during his day job, so he at least was properly trained and had official authority if he chose to use it.
-He's also the Only Sane Man among either generation of superheroes.
+The first Nite Owl was a police officer during his day job, so he actually was properly trained and had official authority if he chose to use it.
+This is why he's the Only Sane Man among either generation of superheroes.

-In the latter's autobiography, he casually mentions that once the "costumed hero" phase hit its peak, most costumed villains simply gave up entirely or became regular criminals because, honestly, what's the point?
+In his autobiography, he casually mentions that once the "costumed hero" phase hit its peak, most costumed villains simply gave up entirely or became regular criminals because, honestly, what's the point?

 Ant-Man: Season One tries to portray the realistic dangers behind an untrained person using Size Shifter powers.
 For instance, on his first outing, Pym is nearly killed and eaten by a spider.

 Likewise, when Rita DeMara steals Pym's Yellowjacket suit and shrinks for the first time, she immediately freaks out and has a meltdown from seeing the world from this perspective.
 She begs The Wasp to return her to normal, and is visibly shaken when she regains her average height.
 That's probably how most real people would react to shrinking down to the size of an ant, regardless of how cool it looks in movies.